SainsburyWellcomeCentre/aeon_docs/src/reference/acquisition/rfid_reader.md

 | **Command2**      | `Type`        | Description of Command2                                                                         |
 -->
 #### Usage
-Create a `GroupWorkflow` node and name it appropriately, e.g. "Patch1Rfid".
+Create a `GroupWorkflow` node and give it an appropriate name, e.g. "Patch1Rfid".
 Inside, place an `RFIDReader (Aeon.Environment)` node, externalise all properties, and connect it to the `WorkflowOutput`.

 ![RfidReader](../../workflows/RfidReader.svg)